 Don’t collect too much information or keep it for too long.
 Just because your systems allow you to retain vast quantities of data doesn’t mean you should.
 It also makes it more difficult to keep the data up to date, accurate and relevant for any profiling you’re carrying out.

-Read our guide to the GDPR for information on compliance with the data protection principles and the different lawful bases for processing.
+Read our guide to the UK GDPR for information on compliance with the data protection principles and the different lawful bases for processing.
 Our guidance on lawful bases includes an interactive guidance tool which helps you to assess which lawful basis is likely to be appropriate for your processing.

-Article 21 of the GDPR gives individuals the right to object to any profiling that you carry out:
+Article 21 of the UK GDPR gives individuals the right to object to any profiling that you carry out:

 - on the basis of legitimate interests or on the basis of public task or official authority.
 In these cases an individual can object on grounds relating to his or her particular situation.
 You’ll have to stop the processing unless you can show that you have a compelling reason to continue the profiling that overrides the individual’s interests;